joshnave00-coder/CineVault/README.md

-# Josh's Media Library — File Reference
+# CineVault — File Reference

 This folder contains all files for a local media library web app built to catalog and browse the video collection stored on the **FreeAgent GoFlex Drive (E:)**.